Capoeira

 Capoeira is a rich cultural experience.
 It is often characterized by its unique mix of dance and acrobatics combined with the attack and defense elements of traditional martial arts.
 The live music, singing, clapping and playfulness of the dance is used to disguise the fight.

 Quilombos were safe havens for as many as 30,000 Africans and Indians, as well as a few renegade Europeans.
 The biggest quilombo was called Quilombo dos Palmares (1605-1694).
 It remained resilient and protected for almost 100 years.
-After it was destroyed by Portuguese forces, many of the Africans were resold and relocated to the more urban cities of Bahia and Rio de Janeiro where abundant repression of African cultural expressions and manifestations ensued.
+After it was destroyed by Portuguese forces, many of Africans were resold and relocated to the more urban cities of Bahia and Rio de Janeiro where abundant repression of African cultural expressions and manifestations ensued.

 Mestre Bimba